kyma-project/community/sig-and-wg/sig-core/proposals/update-code-and-chart-in-one-pr.md

 The Guard workflow looks as follows:
 1. Fetch all required checks sent by Prow for a given PR that represent components build.
-Guard filters checks by its names.
+Guard filters checks by their names.
 In Kyma Prow configuration, there is a convention for job names.
 For example, every component job name for master branch starts with `pre-master-kyma-components-`.
 2. If any status is marked as failed, the integration job fails to reduce the number of provisioned clusters and VMs.
 3. If all checks are successful, the integration job execution is continued.